 Traveling throughout London is pretty simple now that I have the hang of it.
-It consists of buses, tubes, trains, and the colonially long trek that usually leaves my legs exhausted.
-If you’re in London for a day or 2 months, I recommend getting an Oyster Card.
+It consists of buses, tubes, trains, and an incredibly long trek that usually leaves my legs exhausted.
+If you’re in London for a day or 2-months, I recommend getting an Oyster Card.
 This card is your travel companion.
 It can be used for a day of travel (I recommend £15 pounds for a day if you’re expecting to go around a lot) or it can be used for months at a time which is what I have.

 The bus system is incredibly simple, but at first it will seem intimidating.
 I actually didn’t ride the double decker buses for a week until I knew I was comfortable.
 Something that helped me ease my nerves about traveling in a large city is the “Citymapper” app.
 All you need to do is enter your destination and it will give you multiple routes you can take.